 To avoid long delays and circuitous routings from ATC, when weather permits, I frequently depart VFR and pick up my IFR clearance en route.
 The keys to making this procedure work:

 - File an IFR flight plan before departure and use a VOR or other fix along your route as your “departure point” in block 5 of the flight plan form.
 Choose a fix that isn’t too close to busy airspace or a known arrival gate.
 Controllers working the sector around such airspace might be too busy to issue a clearance right away, and you might then have to hold under VFR until they can work you in.

 - The filed ETD should be the time you expect to be over the fix you entered in block 5, not the time you plan to take off.

-I also enter “Departed XXXX” in the remarks field to indicate the airport where I started the flight.
+I also enter “Departed XXXX” (where XXXX is the ID for the airport) in the remarks field to indicate the airport where I started the flight.

 Using this procedure, your filed flight plan probably won’t time out, even if you won’t ask for your clearance until a couple of hours after takeoff, because the departure time in the flight plan is based on the place and time where you expect to get your clearance, not when you took off from the departure airport.

 Using an appropriate en route fix, usually a VOR (but an RNAV waypoint or intersection can work, too) as the “departure point” helps ensure that the appropriate ATC facility gets your flight plan.